josmac69/technical_challenge_l/4_data_architecture/README.md

 ##### Price per user and parking lot auditing events
 Holds information about price changes for specific user and parking lot.
 Records are created when user enters parking lot or price decreases.
 Records are only added, never updated or deleted.
+So no locking is required.
 Table will be indexed by user_id and parking_lot_id.
 Table will be partitioned by date (rounded timestamp to day).